port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-mapping.md

 The mapping configuration window contains a JQ playground that allows you to test your JQ queries against example responses from the API of the integrated tool.
 This is useful for validating your queries and ensuring they return the expected results.

-For integration based on the [Ocean framework](https://ocean.getport.io/integrations-library/), an example will be automatically generated for each resource `kind` in your mapping, based on real data ingested from the tool.
+For integrations based on the [Ocean framework](https://ocean.getport.io/integrations-library/), examples will be automatically generated for each resource `kind` in your mapping, based on real data ingested from the tool.

 To test your mapping against the example data, click on the `Test mapping` button in the bottom-right panel.